zacharycarter/voodoo/README.md

 voodoo exposes an API that is intended to be invoked via scripts written in [Janet](https://janet-lang.org/).

-voodoo is focused on creating games for the browser.
+voodoo is presently focused on creating games for the browser.
+Support for more platforms is planned.

 voodoo is very much WIP.